yuliiakandych/Le_Kandych_1056_Project3/README.md

 # Le_Kandych_1056_Project3

-# This repo for scaffold project.
+## This repo is for scaffold project.

 We created boxed layout for Home and About page.